m-middleton/m-middleton.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first year PhD student at NYU interested in the intersection between procedural content generation and neuroimaging.
-I am advised by Erdem Varol, Claudio Silva, and Julian Togellius.
+I am a PhD student at the University of Colorado Boulder, advised by Dr. Leanne Hirshfield.

+My work sits at the intersection of neuroscience, human factors, and aviation.
+I am especially interested in three things: studying the brain at an idiographic, person centered level; understanding how high performance individuals think and perform under pressure; and using passive neuroimaging to build adaptive human computer interfaces that respond to a person’s cognitive state in real time.

-I am also a researcher and software engineer for the human computer interaction group at Northrop Grumman.
+In addition to my PhD work, I am a principal researcher and software engineer for the HAPII Lab at Northrop Grumman, where I design and build neuroadaptive systems and tools to better understand and support humans in complex operational environments.

-In my freetime I enjoy rock climbing, video games, and anime.
+Across these roles, my goal is to turn rich neurophysiological and behavioral data into practical systems that make high stakes work safer, more efficient, and more human centered.